 Operating revenues are segmented into two major categories, public funding and project services.
-Public funding revenue from the City of Cincinnati, Ohio and Hamilton County, Ohio typically provides the majority of operating revenue.
-Project services revenue stems from brownfield, financing, and other projects pursued by the Port Authority.

-The \$228,000 increase in 2006 is primarily due to increased activity of project services from brownfield projects and revenue bond closing financing fees of \$138,000 and \$174,000, respectively, which was offset by a \$110,000 decrease in public funding.
+Historically, public funding revenue from the City of Cincinnati, Ohio and Hamilton County, Ohio typically provided the majority of operating revenue.
+Project services revenue consists of brownfield, financing and other projects pursued by the Port Authority.
+The primary reason for the \$180,000 decrease in 2007 is a decrease in fees from brownfield projects and revenue bond closings of \$152,000.
+The \$228,000 increase in 2006 is primarily due to increased activity of project services from brownfield projects and revenue bond closing financing fees of \$138,000 and \$174,000, respectively, which is offset by a \$110,000 decrease in public funding.